PDAL/PDAL/doc/stages/filters.pmf.rst

   extra iteration.
 This parameter can have a strongly negative impact on computation performance.

+* ``exponential`` is used to control the rate of growth of morphological window sizes toward ``max_window_size``.
+Linear growth preserves gradually changing topographic features well, but demands considerable compute time.
+The default behavior is to grow the window sizes exponentially, thus reducing the number of iterations.

 * This filter will mark all returns deemed to be ground returns with a classification value of 2 (per the LAS specification).
 To extract only these returns, users can add a :ref:`range filter<filters.range>` to the pipeline.